yukeiyang/xray/README.md

 This is a firmware based on openwrt x86-64, with luci-app-xray plugin integrated.

 It is really fucking clean, containing luci-app-xray & dependences only.
-I really hate one firmware installed different kinds of IPKs, that's why I create this firmware.
+I really hate one firmware installed lot kinds of IPKs, that's why I create this firmware.

 You can choose `Keep settings and retain the current configuration` during the `Flash Image` when you flash this firmware.